Districts of Smethwick: West Smethwick including Galton Village

 West Smethwick is home to West Smethwick Park and housing running to Spon Lane and the Oldbury border and also along St Pauls Road bordering Smethwick High Street and the along Oldbury Road including Galton Village.
 The new housing opposite West Smethwick Park used to be occupied by a Neurological and former infections diseases hospital.
 A small graveyard for this can still be seen on Holly Lane.
 West Smethwick is also home to what is now known as West Cross shopping centre on the Oldbury Road, Oldbury Cemetery and part industrial including the old Chance's Glass factory bordering Oldbury and West Bromwich.

-Galton Village is a large housing estate next to Smethwick Galton Bridge railway station, the area is known as "Smedrock" this runs along the Oldbury Road towards Oldbury and West Bromwich.
+Galton Village is a housing estate next to Smethwick Galton Bridge railway station along the Oldbury Road towards Oldbury and West Bromwich.

 High Street Smethwick

 The High Street used to be Smethwick’s main shopping and commerce centre until Toll House Way was built, demolishing half of the High Street on the railway side.
 It is home to the Job Centre Plus, Royal Mail sorting office and the Guru Nanak Gurdwara (Sikh Temple).
 Both Smethwick railway stations are located here.
 Rolfe St is located opposite the Holy Trinity Church and Galton Bridge is at the start of the Oldbury Road.
 Smethwick West was closed in 1995 and is located next to Galton Bridge Station.
 Smethwick Council House is located at the Victoria Park end, not far from Smethwick Police Station (in Piddock Road) and the site of the former technical college.